Datavisualiatie-UGent/project-dv24-7/docs/color.md

 ## Card Attributes By Color
 <div>
 Different colors focus on different strategies and cards of the same color often have a lot of synergy together.
-Some colors are more focused on defense, represented by higher average toughness while other colors might be more powerfull.
+Some colors are more focused on defense, represented by higher average toughness while other colors might be more powerful.
 In the plot below, you can select two color categories to compare.
 Next you can select in which category you want to compare the colors.
 You can look at the difference in toughness, power or mana cost.
 </div>

 ```js